-In 1992, as an avid outdoor enthusiast, the prospect of snowboarding and mountain biking in the Rocky Mountains drew him to Boulder, Colorado, where he started his family.
+In 1992, as an avid outdoor enthusiast, the prospect of snowboarding and mountain biking in the Rocky Mountains drew him to Boulder, Colorado, where he and his wife also began their family.
 Leaving the vibrant LA art scene was difficult professionally for Drew, but he continued to develop the craft he had begun in graduate school of oil painting on panels.
 For the most part, his subject matter remained the same, a humorous, lowbrow world-view based upon humor and hidden truths.
 As well, earning a living during his time in Colorado required Drew to tap into his roots as the grandson of an L.A. carpenter by creating a custom woodworking business, where he designed, built, finished, and installed custom kitchens, store fixtures, and furniture for various clients in the area.

 In 2006, Drew moved with his family to Zikhron Yaakov, Israel, a place that reminded him of his roots in Southern California.
 Along with drawing, painting, and creating a spattering of murals for private clients, Drew became a technical communicator and has worked in Israel as a marketing writer, document manager, graphic artist, and as a website designer & developer.
 Drew has taught art to adults and children in multiple mediums, has been a ghost writer, and has been a guest blogger for Israel Travel Secrets; and, for many years, has produced a personal blog called The Brave New Land that revolves mostly around his adventures as a new immigrant to the Middle East, other global travels he's embarked upon, and his personal thoughts and experiences relating to his life and artwork.